dotkernel/api-documentation/docs/book/v6/tutorials/create-book-module.md

 * `src/Core/src/Book/src/Entity/Book.php`

-To keep things simple in this tutorial our book will have 3 properties: `name`, `author` and `release date`.
+To keep things simple in this tutorial, our book will have 3 properties: `name`, `author` and `release date`.

 ```php
 <?php